elizabethhance19/DataScience/README.md

 # LearningDataScience
-Contains notes/examples of what I've learning so far about data science for future reference
+Contains notes/examples of what I've learned so far about data science